lokendra-ss-18283/mcp-connector/README.md

 ## Authentication Flow

-- When authentication is required, MCP Connect will:
+- When authentication is required, MCP Connector will:
   - Show a native OS dialog (macOS, Windows, Linux) to guide you through OAuth.
   - Open the browser automatically or copy the OAuth URL to your clipboard.
   - Wait for authentication to complete (timeout: 5 minutes).